 Marijuana use may promote cancer of the lungs and other parts of the respiratory tract due to irritants and carcinogens it contains.
-A study comparing 173 cancer patients and 176 healthy individuals suggests that smoking marijuana increases the likelihood of developing cancer of the head or neck.
+Also, a study comparing 173 cancer patients and 176 healthy individuals suggests that smoking marijuana increases the likelihood of developing cancer of the head or neck.
 It also showed that the more marijuana smoked, the greater the increased risk.
-An analysis of the data suggested that marijuana smoking doubled or tripled the risk of these cancers.
+In addition, an analysis of the data suggested that marijuana smoking doubled or tripled the risk of these cancers.

-Effective marijuana treatment programs can prevent worsening of these physiological and psychological symptoms.
-Call 888-879-1289 now for more information on treatment options for substance abuse and mental health disorders.
+In addition, effective marijuana treatment programs can prevent worsening of these physiological and psychological symptoms.
+Call 17172253906 now for more information on treatment options for substance abuse and mental health disorders.

 Causes and risk factors for marijuana addiction are similar to other drug addictions.
 The following situations are some of the risk factors that make you more susceptible to substance abuse and addiction as outlined by the National Institute on Drug Abuse:

 People who abuse drugs and alcohol often have mental health disorders like depression and anxiety.
-You may abuse marijuana as a way to cope with psychiatric symptoms.
-This is known as a dual diagnosis.
+In addition, you may abuse marijuana as a way to cope with psychiatric symptoms.
+Also, this is known as a dual diagnosis.
 For instance, analysis of several marijuana studies finds a strong link between marijuana abuse and anxiety disorders.
 Though marijuana may help to ease your anxiety in the beginning, it can also cause rebound anxiety with regular use.

 Adverse experiences can drive people to abuse substances to numb emotional pain.
-Trauma can be something obvious like assault, rape or military combat.
+In addition, trauma can be something obvious like assault, rape or military combat.
 It can also be less obvious experiences like emotional abuse or neglect as a child or witnessing others in traumatic situations.

 Your chances of developing a substance use disorder increase if close family members struggle with addiction.
-The genetic link in substance abuse has been backed by twin studies and heritability studies of certain populations.
+Also, the genetic link in substance abuse has been backed by twin studies and heritability studies of certain populations.

 Peer pressure to use marijuana as a young adult increases the chances you’ll abuse marijuana.
 Starting to use substances as an adolescent also ups the likelihood you’ll develop a substance use disorder.

 The notion that marijuana isn’t addictive is false.
-If you or a loved one is showing signs of marijuana addiction, call us today.
-Clarity Way drug rehab provides evidence-based and compassionate treatment for marijuana abuse and addiction.
+Also, if you or a loved one is showing signs of marijuana addiction, call us today.
+In addition, Clarity Way drug rehab provides evidence-based and compassionate treatment for marijuana abuse and addiction.

 Clarity Way drug rehab centers offer: